-The huge fine, which has been discounted because Guess cooperated with the Commission, is a timely reminder for all businesses that appoint distributors or franchisees in the EU that their agreements and practices must comply with EU competition law.
-The Commission has not yet published its full decision in the Guess proceedings.
-The Commission's 2017 report into the e-commerce sector uncovered that more than one in ten surveyed retailers experienced cross-border sales restrictions in their distribution agreements so these practices are not uncommon.
-Accordingly, franchisors and suppliers should review their EU agreements and practices for compliance.
-In particular, they should not restrict distributors or franchisees from:
+The huge fine, even taking into account the reduction, is a timely reminder for all businesses that appoint distributors or franchisees in the EU that their agreements and practices must comply with EU competition law.
+The Commission's 2017 report into the e-commerce sector uncovered that more than one in ten surveyed retailers experienced cross-border sales restrictions in their distribution agreements, so these practices are not uncommon.
+Franchisors and suppliers should review their EU agreements and practices for compliance and, in particular, should not restrict distributors or franchisees from:

 - Selling online without their prior authorisation without demonstrating a justification for doing so, which the Commission has set out will be difficult to do.
 We continue to see franchise and distribution agreements which give to the supplier/franchisor full discretion to authorise online sales.
 The Commission has sent a clear message that all suppliers/franchisors should have specific quality criteria on which any such decisions are based (and should not require higher standards than those employed on the website of the franchisor/supplier) and should not arbitrarily refuse to permit EU franchisees/distributors' websites.